 SDN also enables companies to more easily connect their on-premise infrastructure with their cloud infrastructure, as in a hybrid cloud deployment.
 Corporate clouds can connect with software much more easily than with hardware; hardware often introduces compatibility issues, while cloud software and SDN software can integrate regardless of the underlying hardware.
 In fact, many vendors offer both cloud services and an SDN product, making hybrid cloud integrations even simpler.

-A software-defined wide area network, or SD-WAN, is a type of virtual, software-based network architecture.
+A software-defined wide area network, or SD-WAN, is a type of software-based network architecture.
 SD-WANs are one application of software-defined networking.
 Essentially, all SD-WANs use SDN, but not all software-defined networks are SD-WANs.

 Many companies are turning to SDN or SD-WANs as their technology stacks move to the cloud.
 A software-based virtualized approach to networking enables them to be more flexible.
 However, software-defined networks are open to various kinds of attacks, including DDoS attacks.
 Cloudflare Magic Transit protects on-premise, hybrid, and cloud networks from such attacks.